liuyue840/warp-google-routing/README.md

 ## License

-This project is open-source and available for free use.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.